 If you have any further questions or are still facing any problems, you may feel free to ask in the comments below, and we will try our best to solve all of your queries.

-I hope this post will surely help you to restore sound to Windows 10 computers.
+I hope this post will surely help you restore sound to Windows 11/10 computers, PCs, and Laptops.